Johnbat1985/WiiUDecryptedToWua/readme.md

 | `0005000e` | Update |
 | `0005000c` | DLC |

 Titles that share the same lower 8 hex digits of their title ID are grouped together.
-When you click **Compile**, each group is staged into the correct ZArchive subdirectory structure (`<titleId>_v<version>/`) and passed to `zarchive.exe`, producing a single `.wua` file that Cemu loads with the update and DLC automatically applied.
+When you click **Compile**, each group is staged into the correct ZArchive subdirectory structure (`<titleId>_v<version>/`) and passed to `zarchive.exe`, producing a single `.wua` file.
+Drop that file into Batocera's Wii U roms folder and it will appear as one entry with the update and DLC already applied.

 ### Workflow